Johannesburg

 If you are a keen hiker and want to know more about hiking Gauteng, read our #MyJoburg interview with hiking enthusiast Tanya Pembroke.

-Unfortunately, hikers may be targeted by criminals which means safety considerations need to extend beyond basics such as ensuring you have adequate water, sun protection, and a first aid kit on hand when setting out.
+Unfortunately, hikers may be targeted by criminals, which means safety considerations need to extend beyond basics such as ensuring you have adequate water, sun protection, and a first aid kit on hand when setting out.
 The idea is not to deter avid hikers or those looking to explore the outdoors from enjoying South Africa’s hiking trails; it’s simply important to be aware, remain vigilant, and take basic precautions.
-Here are some things to consider.
+Here are some things to consider:

 As with any kind of exploring, you are better off doing so in a group.
-Group hikes not only offer safety in numbers but it’s also useful to have someone to turn to should an emergency arise.
+Group hikes not only offer safety in numbers, but it’s also useful to have someone to turn to should an emergency arise.
 Do not venture too far ahead of the group and do not leave any members of the group behind.
-Some groups may find it useful to have two-way radios to keep in touch or whistles to raise alarm in case of emergency.
+Some groups may find it useful to have two-way radios to keep in touch or whistles to raise an alarm in case of an emergency.

 Make sure you familiarise yourself with the route and potential obstacles before setting out.
 Ensure you have the equipment and gear you may need along the way and share emergency contact details with all the members in your party.
 Don't underestimate how much water you may need, either.